pijaz/pijaz-sdk/README.md

 ### Instant gratification:  Using public pijaz products

-To see a simple example of creating personalized images from public products, open the examples/example.html file in a browser and try a few messages.
-Look at the html source to see how the page uses the pijaz javascript libraries to communicate with the pijaz cloud servers.
+To see a simple example of creating personalized images from public products, visit the [Sample theme](http://developer.pijaz.com/#sample-theme) in a browser and try a few messages.

 ### Initial platform setup